The Letter (Don & Dewey song): Background

 The Long and The Short were made up of Robert Taylor on bass, Allan Grindley on drums, Robert McKinnely on rhythm guitar, Gerry Watts on piano and Les Saint on lead guitar.
 They recorded "The Letter" which was backed with "Love is a Funny Thing" and released on Decca F.11964.

 Charts

 For the week ending 18 September, "The Letter" peaked at no. 35 in the Record Mirror Britain's Top 50 chart.
 The record was still in the chart at no. 49 for the week ending October 10, 1964.

 For the week of 3 October 1964, "The Letter" debuted at no. 46 on the Radio Caroline chart.

 Sonny & Cher version

 Background

 The song was recorded on 18 February 1964.

 The record was originally credited to Caesar & Cleo.
 The song was recorded under the direction of Richard Delvy.
 The arrangements were handled by Harold Battiste.
 The B side was "String Fever".
-Ceasar & Cleo were actually Sonny & Cher.
+Caesar & Cleo were actually Sonny & Cher.
 When they had a hit with "I Got You Babe" under their name Sonny & Cher, Vault Records took advantage of an opportunity and re-released the single as a Sonny & Cher record, which gave the label its first national chart hit.